klessydra/T02x/README.md

 # Merging T02x User Guide

-Intro: The Klessydra processing core family is is a set of processors featuring full compliance with the RISC-V. Klessydra cores fully support the RV32I Base Integer Instruction set in M-mode and one instruction from the RV32A extension.
+Intro: The Klessydra processing core family is is a set of processors featuring full compliance with the RISC-V, and pin-to-pin compatible with the PULPino riscy cores.
+Klessydra cores fully support the RV32I Base Integer Instruction set, and one instruction from the RV32A extension.
+The only privilege level supported in klessydra is Machine mode "M".

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
+It also demonstrates how to patch the offcial riscv-toolchain in order to add the klessydra extensions.
 And then it shows how you can easily merge the Klessydra-Core in the Pulpino project.

 ###########################################################################################
 - Prerequisites as indicated by the pulpino group